My Favorite Martian

 |Domestic Gross: $36,850,101||Overseas Gross: $10,400,000|

-Disney financed this big screen version of the 1963 sitcom My Favorite Martian for $45 million.
+The budget for My Favorite Martian was $45 million and Disney financed this big screen version of the 1963 sitcom.
 The project was also greenlit during a period where the mouse housed mined many old properties with name recognition, hoping the nostalgia would attract baby boomers and the easily packaged concepts would bring in children.
 Along with My Favorite Martian, there was Mighty Joe Young, The Parent Trap, Mr. Magoo, Flubber, George of the Jungle and That Darn Cat.

 My Favorite Martian wrapped production in mid 1997 and Disney originally dated the picture for a summer 1998 release, but then delayed it to February 12, 1999.
 Reviews were poor and most adults would be turned off from the obnoxious sight gags and childish slapstick.
 It bowed against Message in a Bottle and Blast From The Past and pulled in a soft $8,828,586 — placing #3 for the weekend led by Message in a Bottle.
 My Favorite Martian was the only movie in release directed at kids and had the market to itself and dipped 21.7% the following frame to $6,911,596 and continued to post modest weekly declines in attendance.
 The domestic run did close with a disappointing $36,850,101.